bonkmaykrQ/firestar/README.md

 ```

 # FAQ
-## What is the difference between Compatibility Mode and Fast Mode?
-Fast Mode is the most intuitive solution.
-It simply unpacks all of the assets into a folder for the game to read.
-This makes it trivial to go back and modify it later without repacking anything and it means you don't need stolen Sony-confidential equipment.
-However, PSVita and PSTV memory cards use the exFAT filesystem which really does not play nice with WipEout assets and causes all sorts of glitches, so using a genuine PSARC is an absolute necessity when playing on a real console.
-Compatibility mode uses a real PSARC tool to try and create mod files as similar to the original game files as possible and create minimal friction with the game engine.

 ## (Non-Windows) Do I need WINE?
 And why?
 Only if you use Compatibility Mode. psp2psarc.exe is a Windows-only tool so we call WINE internally when needed, but Firestar itself will run on any desktop platform with a compliant Java runtime.
 **If you are on Mac OS X you will need an older OS version that is still compatible with 32-bit applications.**